 Transfers from EU Institutions: regional development fund and agricultural guidance fund receipts from the EU are considered to be capital rather than current transfers as they relate to infrastructure projects.
 Data are supplied by HM Treasury.
-Other capital transfers are agricultural compensation scheme payments relating to BSE and the Foot and Mouth Disease Outbreak.
+Other capital transfers include agricultural compensation scheme payments relating to the destruction of animals to combat BSE and Foot and Mouth Disease.